Prolog: Impact

 Although Prolog is widely used in research and education, Prolog and other logic programming languages have not had a significant impact on the computer industry in general.
 Most applications are small by industrial standards, with few exceeding 100,000 lines of code.
 Programming in the large is considered to be complex because not all Prolog compilers support modules, and there are compatibility problems between the module systems of the major Prolog compilers.
 Portability of Prolog code across implementations has also been a problem, but developments since 2007 have meant: "the portability within the family of Edinburgh/Quintus derived Prolog implementations is good enough to allow for maintaining portable real-world applications."

 Software developed in Prolog has been criticised for having a high performance penalty compared to conventional programming languages.
 In particular, Prolog's non-deterministic evaluation strategy can be problematic when programming deterministic computations, or when even using "don't care non-determinism" (where a single choice is made instead of backtracking over all possibilities).
 Cuts and other language constructs may have to be used to achieve desirable performance, destroying one of Prolog's main attractions, the ability to run programs "backwards and forwards".

 Prolog is not purely declarative: because of constructs like the cut operator, a procedural reading of a Prolog program is needed to understand it.
 The order of clauses in a Prolog program is significant, as the execution strategy of the language depends on it.
 Other logic programming languages, such as Datalog, are truly declarative but restrict the language.
 As a result, many practical Prolog programs are written to conform to Prolog's depth-first search order, rather than as purely declarative logic programs.

 Use in industry

 Prolog has been used in Watson.
 Watson uses IBM's DeepQA software and the Apache UIMA (Unstructured Information Management Architecture) framework.
 The system was written in various languages, including Java, C++, and Prolog, and runs on the SUSE Linux Enterprise Server 11 operating system using Apache Hadoop framework to provide distributed computing.
 Prolog is used for pattern matching over natural language parse trees.
 The developers have stated: "We required a language in which we could conveniently express pattern matching rules over the parse trees and other annotations (such as named entity recognition results), and a technology that could execute these rules very efficiently.
 We found that Prolog was the ideal choice for the language due to its simplicity and expressiveness."
-Prolog is being used in the Low-Code Development Platform GeneXus, which is focused around AI.
 Open source graph database TerminusDB is implemented in Prolog.
 TerminusDB is designed for collaboratively building and curating knowledge graphs.